 Pharmacies are located in all shopping centres and their opening hours are generally between 10 am and 9 pm.
 There are also 24-hour emergency pharmacies in all areas; the one in central Tallinn is located at Tõnismägi 5.

 A list of pharmacies with opening hours and contact information can be found on the medication information website Ravimiinfo.

 How can I visit a dentist?

 There are many dental clinics in Estonia offering services from orthodontics to dental surgery.
 You can find a list on the website of WhatClinic.

 In most cases, dental care is not covered by the national health insurance, however, there is an exception to children and young people of up to 19 years in age.
-Also, from July 2017 adults covered by the health insurance plan can apply for a small compensation (up to 30 euros) for dental care if the care is received at one of the dental clinics that have a contract with the Health Insurance Fund.
+Adults covered by the health insurance plan can apply for a small compensation (up to 30 euros) for dental care if the care is received at one of the dental clinics that have a contract with the Health Insurance Fund.